tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 ***IMAGE*** obtained from: https://lovepik.com/image-401202582/real-estate-investment.html

-## **Topic: Real Estate in Canada**
+ **Topic: Real Estate in Canada**

 ## **Questions with data**
 - Which province is the best province to purchase a house in for investment/personal purposes?

 - How does household income determine housing selection and location?

-- ???How does immigration effect the residential property price index across Canada?
+- ?How does immigration effect the residential property price index across Canada?
 -
 ## **We chose this question because**